Edge of chaos: History

 The generality and significance of the idea, however, has since been called into question by Melanie Mitchell and others.
-The phrase has also been borrowed by the business community and is sometimes used inappropriately and in contexts that are far from the original scope of the meaning of the term.

 Stuart Kauffman has studied mathematical models of evolving systems in which the rate of evolution is maximized near the edge of chaos.

 Adaptation

 Adaptation plays a vital role for all living organisms and systems.
 All of them are constantly changing their inner properties to better fit in the current environment.
 The most important instruments for the adaptation are the self-adjusting parameters inherent for many natural systems.
 The prominent feature of systems with self-adjusting parameters is an ability to avoid chaos.
 The name for this phenomenon is "Adaptation to the edge of chaos".

-Adaptation to the edge of chaos refers to the idea that many complex adaptive systems (CAS) seem to intuitively evolve toward a regime near the boundary between chaos and order.
+Adaptation to the edge of chaos refers to the idea that many complex adaptive systems (CASs) seem to intuitively evolve toward a regime near the boundary between chaos and order.
 Physics has shown that edge of chaos is the optimal settings for control of a system.
 It is also an optional setting that can influence the ability of a physical system to perform primitive functions for computation.
 In CAS, coevolution generally occurs near the edge of chaos, and a balance should be maintained between flexibility and stability to avoid structural failure.
-As a response to coping with turbulent environments, CAS bring out flexibility, creativity, agility, anti-fragility and innovation near the edge of chaos, provided these systems are sufficiently decentralized and non-hierarchical.
+As a response to coping with turbulent environments, CAS bring out flexibility, creativity, agility, anti-fragility, and innovation near the edge of chaos, provided these systems are sufficiently decentralized and non-hierarchical.

 Because of the importance of adaptation in many natural systems, adaptation to the edge of the chaos takes a prominent position in many scientific researches.
 Physicists demonstrated that adaptation to state at the boundary of chaos and order occurs in population of cellular automata rules which optimize the performance evolving with a genetic algorithm.
 Another example of this phenomenon is the self-organized criticality in avalanche and earthquake models.

 The simplest model for chaotic dynamics is the logistic map.
 Self-adjusting logistic map dynamics exhibit adaptation to the edge of chaos.
 Theoretical analysis allowed prediction of the location of the narrow parameter regime near the boundary to which the system evolves.